 Since SBA Community Loans are guaranteed by the government, interest rates are often lower than other financing options.
 This is because risks are limited for the lender.
 Typically, interest rates for an SBA community loan are set between 8 to 11 percent.

 Maximum interest rates are set at the Prime Interest Rate + 6 percent.
 The United States Prime Rate was set at 4.5 percent as of December 31, 2017.
 This means that the maximum interest rate for an SBA Community Advantage Loan would have been 10.5 percent.
 This is quite affordable for a business loan.

 The total amount provided by the Community Advantage loan cannot exceed $250,000.
 For working capital, maturity is typically set at 10 years.
 For machinery, maturity is set at either 10 years or the useful life of the equipment purchased.
 For real estate, the loan maturity can be set for up to 25 years.

-To qualify for an SBA loan, the borrower must meet the following requirements.
-Please note, meeting the requirements does not guarantee approval.
+To qualify for an SBA loan, you’ll need to meet the following requirements.
+Please note, meeting the SBA’s requirements doesn’t guarantee approval.

 - Be a for-profit business.

-- Be a small business, meaning under 500 employees and $15 million in assets.
+- Own a small business that has under 500 employees and less than $15 million in assets.

 - Conduct business in the United States.

 - Must not be involved in certain industries, such as adult entertainment and political activities.